Battle of Trans-la-Forêt: Political landscape

-Through the course of three years, the campaign against the Vikings reached a conclusion at Trans-la-Fôret.
+Through the course of three years, the campaign against the Vikings reached a conclusion at Trans-la-Forêt.

 Order of battle

 On 1 August 939, a united Breton army led by Alan II, a Breton count Judicael Berengar of Rennes and elements from a Frankish count Hugh II of Maine decisively attacked and defeated the Viking stronghold, bringing an end to the occupation.

-The site of the battlefield is considered to be south of Mont St Michel over the river Couesnon within a kilometre from Trans-la-Fôret.
+The site of the battlefield is considered to be south of Mont St Michel over the river Couesnon within a kilometre from Trans-la-Forêt.

 Outcome

 The Breton victory at Trans-la-Forêt freed Brittany of Viking occupation and led to the re-establishment of the Breton State, not as a fully independent Kingdom but as a Sovereign Duchy under Alan II, Duke of Brittany, due to a new fealty owed to the Franks for helping remove the Vikings.

 The occupation resulted in Brittany becoming more fortified on the seaward side by returning Breton lords.

 Viking piracy continued to affect a previously vibrant maritime trade between the Bretons and their Welsh cousins, isolating the Bretons.

 Armorican texts protected by monks for centuries were lost after this period.

 The Breton capital was moved from Nantes to inland Rennes as it was regarded as more defensible.
 This would become a point of discord between the two cities.